-Atmospheric nitrogen deposition of 5 to 10 kg N/ha/year has been suggested as the critical load for ombrotrophic bogs and alpine heath ecosystems by WHO (2000).
+Atmospheric nitrogen deposition of 5 to 10 kg N/ha/year has been suggested as the critical load for ombrotrophic bogs and alpine heath ecosystems (Bobbink and Roelofs 1995; Bobbink et al 2010; Tomassen et al 2003).
 Higher deposition levels are expected to lead to significant environmental changes.
 Studies conducted in the alpine ecosystems of Colorado (Baron et al. 2000) suggest, however, that even small increases in atmospheric nitrogen deposition (2 to 3 kg N/ha/year) lead to measurable changes in terrestrial and wetland ecosystem properties.
 Studies of Arctic heath vegetation (Gordon, Wynn, and Woodin 2001) show that small additions of phosphorus (1 to 5 kg P/ha/year) sustained for several years can alter species composition and increase ecosystem sensitivity to nitrogen addition.